mathjax/MathJax/docs/source/tex.rst

 whether to put all the TeX on one line or use multiple lines (if the original text contained line breaks).

-To enable the `noErrors` extension and configure it, use
+This extension is loaded by all the combined configuration files that include the TeX input processor.
+To enable the `noErrors` extension in your own configuration, or to modify its parameters, add something like the following to your :meth:`MathJax.Hub.Config()` call:

 .. code-block:: javascript

-    extensions: ["TeX/noErrors.js", ...],
     TeX: {
+      extensions: ["noErrors.js"],
       noErrors: {
         inlineDelimiters: ["",""],   // or ["$","$"] or ["\\(","\\)"]
         multiLine: true,             // false for TeX on all one line
         style: {
           "font-family": "serif",
           "font-size":   "80%",
           "color":       "black",
           "border":      "1px solid"
           // add any additional CSS styles that you want
           //  (be sure there is no extra comma at the end of the last item) }
       }
     }

 Display-style math is always shown in multi-line format, and without